 Ittoqqortoormiit is frozen for nine months a year, and its temperatures often creep towards the minus 4 °F (20 °C) mark.
 It was mapped for the first time in 1822 by English Arctic explorer William Scoresby.

-The town with the brightly painted wooden buildings has just one cozy lodging (Ittoqqortoormiit Guesthouse), a pub serving delicious drinks one night a week, one grocery store, a couple of small convenience stores and a post office.
+The settlement with the brightly painted wooden buildings has just one cozy lodging (Ittoqqortoormiit Guesthouse), a pub serving delicious drinks one night a week, one grocery store, a couple of small convenience stores and a post office.

 If you are the adventurous kind, Ittoqqortoormiit is an epic bucket list destination for hunting, hiking, kayaking, and snow sledding with dogs or… wolves.
 Its remote location makes it perfect for spotting the famous Northern Lights.
 This tiny town is also surrounded by all sorts of wildlife such as halibut, narwhals, walruses, polar bears, reindeer, and musk oxen.